Venomous

 Q: What is the difference between Rinkhals and a true cobra?

-Ans: Rinkhals and true cobras have different scale textures; while the former has ridged scales, the latter scales are smooth.
+Ans: Rinkhalses and true cobras have different scale textures; while the former has ridged scales, the latter scales are smooth.
 There is also a difference in reproduction, the cobras lay eggs, and rinkhals gives live birth.

 Ans: The rinkhals is mainly black to grey with yellow or orange bands, while the Mozambique spitting cobra has a dark to light brown, shiny body, with a black coloration between the scales and an orange-ish pink to yellowish belly with a dark band on it.
 They also have dark blotches on their throats.